 In the past it was reasonable to assume that cross-cultural communication was something that happened far away, beyond the borders of Christendom (bottom right quadrant), and local Christians didn’t have to worry about that sort of stuff (top left quadrant).

-However, with the advent of globalized communications and transportation networks that has all changed, and both these quadrants have shrunk.
-Across the planet, particularly in cosmopolitan cities, we are now experiencing both the mass localization of foreign cultures (bottom left quadrant) and the mass globalization of subcultures (top right quadrant).
-We have increased ability to connect up with like minded individuals across the planet, forming globalized subcultures of people who share our interests and tastes, yet paradoxically often find ourselves increasingly isolated in our own cities and suburbs.
+However, with the advent of globalised communications and transportation networks that has all changed, and both these quadrants have shrunk.
+Across the planet, particularly in cosmopolitan cities, we are now experiencing both the mass localisation of foreign cultures (bottom left quadrant) and the mass globalisation of subcultures (top right quadrant).
+We have increased ability to connect up with like minded individuals across the planet, forming globalised subcultures of people who share our interests and tastes, yet paradoxically often find ourselves increasingly isolated in our own cities and suburbs.